 Maintenance New Total

-Measures under consideration 1 0 1
+Measures reviewed 1 0 1

-Measures recommended for 1 0 1
+Measures endorsed 1 0 1

-endorsement

-Comments Received Prior to Committee Evaluation
+Comments Received Prior to Standing Committee Evaluation

 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
-In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
+In addition, NQF accepts comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
 For this evaluation cycle, the commenting period opened on December 11, 2019.
-NQF did not receive any comments on the measures as of January 31, 2020.
+No comments were submitted prior to the measure evaluation meetings.

-Comments Received After Committee Evaluation
+Comments Received After Standing Committee Evaluation

 Considering the recent COVID-19 global pandemic, many organizations needed to focus their attention on the public health crisis.
-To provide greater flexibility for stakeholders and continue the important work in quality measurement, NQF extended commenting periods and adjusted measure endorsement timelines for the fall 2019 cycle.
+To provide greater flexibility for stakeholders and continue the important work in quality measurement, NQF extended commenting periods and adjusted measure endorsement timelines for the Fall 2019 Cycle.

-Commenting periods for all measures evaluated in the fall 2019 cycle were extended from 30 days to 60 days.
+Commenting periods for all measures evaluated in the Fall 2019 cycle were extended from 30 days to 60 days.
 Based on the comments received during this 60-day extended commenting period, measures entered one of two tracks: